 The Boarding Program also gives our residents their first experience of living away from home in an academic community.
 Our primary goals as a staff is to help our students thrive academically grow spiritually; develop personally, socially, emotionally, and physically.
 Through the direction and guidance of the Residence Staff, consisting of the Dean of Residence and Resident Advisors, residents will learn the responsibilities and duties of living in a community environment.
 The unique opportunity of participating in a boarding program enables residents to take advantage of a “live-in” mentoring system, where they will be in direct contact several times a day with the Residence Staff.

-Respect of Self- It is important for all men to learn to respect themselves.
+Respect of Self - It is important for all men to learn to respect themselves.
 “To love your neighbor as yourself,” first implies that the individual first loves and respects himself.
 Within the Residence Hall we strive and challenge each student to take pride in his school, work, talents, athletics and his whole person.
-During his teenage high school years, all boys go through a stage of development that leads them into manhood.
-Often during these times, teenagers can experience various pressures that can be positive or negative.
-Through the Boarding Program, St. Mary’s Preparatory strives to provide “positive peer pressure” and role models that lead our students to respect self and to become true men.
-Through self respect, one learns the importance of self-discipline and self-mastery, virtues that take more than a lifetime to perfect.
+During his high school years, all boys go through a stage of development that leads them into manhood.
+Often during these times teenagers can experience various pressures that can be positive or negative.
+Through the Boarding Program, St. Mary’s Preparatory strives to provide “positive peer pressure” and role models that lead our students to respect themselves and to become true men.
+Through self-respect, one learns the importance of self-discipline and self-mastery, virtues that take more than a lifetime to perfect.
 Through the Boarding Program, we intend to begin to lay the foundation for virtue and manhood.

 Without the other residents there is no community.
 Dedication to the Hall and others are vital components for creating a sense of ownership, which fosters community.
 Therefore, Residents are strongly encouraged to be involved in organizing and partaking in activities, liturgies, events, and extracurricular activities.